Automation Toolkit Actions Reference

 Notes:

-• The Old Sheet List and New Sheet List contain different number of items
+• The Old Sheet List and New Sheet List must contain the same number of items

 Excel Sheet Visibility Change

-Purpose: Change visibility of listed sheets in a workbook
+Purpose: Change the visibility of listed sheets in a workbook

 Parameters: